GopiPavanKumar/shell-scripting/README.md

 In this repo, We start everything from basics and follows sequntial order.
 ------
-Shell is native to linux and had better native advantage with better
+Shell is native to linux and had better native advantage with better..
 ----------